 In this situation, you can claim tax relief for additional household costs if you are asked to work at home on a regular basis (for all or part of the week).
 You might be able to claim for metered water, gas and electricity, as well as business phone calls and internet access.
 It’s worth noting, however, that you can’t claim for the whole bill — only the part that relates to your work.

-Financial support for NHS and public sector workers
+Financial support for key workers

 As mentioned before, all these hidden work expenses can add up.
 If you find yourself struggling to cover bills and other outgoings even after tax relief — or if an unexpected large expense crops up — you might want to consider applying for a loan to tide you over.